yotamnahum/Mamram-Language-Modelling-Workshop/README.md

 # Mamram-Workshop
-Meterials for Yotam's lecture for Mamaram students
+Materials for Yotam's lecture for Mamaram students